 The scope of this project covers key technological design tasks that will help improve the company's online presence.
 This project will address three areas of the company's e-commerce and online technology system.
 The first task the project addresses is the website re-design (Radack, 2009).
 This will be done to address adding more information to solve the current problem where the website has inadequate information.
 In addition to adding information, this website will also address poor website navigation experiences by customers.
 This project's scope also addresses database management design challenges that are currently being experienced.
 The current database uses many spreadsheets that bring not only redundancy problems but also ones that have poor formulas leading to computational errors.
 The project will address these problems in helping improve database management for the company.
 Lastly, this business addresses the company's goal to become a carbon-zero business.
 To do so, this report will address going paperless by improving the company's documentation processes.

+Website Redesign

+Proper Database Management

 Carbon-ze

+Carbon-ze

+Figure 1.1: Project Goals.

 e.
 System Request

 When customers open the company's website, the landing interface shows them a mix-up of information on their interface.
 This includes information that they did not want to see.
 It is difficult for the customer to find the specific information they seek to use on the website.
 As a result, the customer either logs out or spends more time on the website than was necessary to find the information.
 Other issues are that some customers, regardless of the amount of time they spend, will not find the information they seek on the website because the information is absent.
 Since the company has some information missing on its websites, it gives half the information to customers, damaging its worth for the customers who hope to find the information on the website (Becker & Jaakkola, 2020).
-Further, some information like the company's mission and vision help to improve the company's marketing and relevance.
+Further, some information like the company's mission and vision helps to improve the company's marketing and relevance.
 When such information is missing, it hurts the company the most.
 The system feedback is seen in the amount of time the customer spends on the website statistics, the number of clicks they make, and their final act, especially whether they buy or not buy what they were seeking on the website.
 Having observed that the system has key needs, it is important that the company urgently responds to the system requests.

+Spends unneccessary time to acquire the needed information.

+Gets inaccurate and unreiable system feedback e.g click rates, time spent on website.

 Spends unneccessary time to acquire the needed information.